 Adult men are advised to take no more than 300 mg each day, while adult women shouldn't exceed 270 mg (unless they are pregnant, when the recommended dose increases to 400 mg).
 For children, the dosages are much lower.

-It’s worth mentioning that these dosages are only for supplements taken orally (e.g. tablets).
-Transdermal magnesium supplements—those you apply directly to your skin, like many of BetterYou’s products—have no upper limit.
+It’s worth mentioning that these dosages are only for oral supplements (e.g. tablets).
+Transdermal magnesium—applied directly to your skin—has no upper limit.
+Transdermal magnesium also has many other benefits, including better sleep.

-Yes.
-There’s no scientific evidence to point to any risks associated with taking magnesium supplements during pregnancy, or later when breastfeeding.
+Yes, it is safe to take magnesium when pregnant.
+There’s no scientific evidence to point to any risks associated with taking magnesium during pregnancy, or later when breastfeeding.
+You can take pregnancy supplements to support a healthy pregnancy, from conception to breastfeeding.

 In fact, the recommended daily dosage for pregnant women increases from 375 mg to 400 mg for supplements taken by mouth.
-Again, with transdermal magnesium supplements, there is no maximum dose.
+Again, with transdermal magnesium, there is no maximum dose.

 At present, there’s little clinical evidence to show that taking high doses of magnesium over a long period of time can be harmful.

 There’s a chance that taking extremely high doses of magnesium could have some harmful side effects.
-But as long as you stick to 400 mg or less a day from supplements, you shouldn’t have any problems.
+But as long as you stick to 400 mg or less a day from oral minerals, you shouldn’t have any problems.
 Taking more than this isn’t recommended unless you’re under medical supervision.

 If you’re healthy, you’re unlikely to take in a surplus of magnesium from food as your kidneys get rid of any excess amount in your urine1.